 What is a vehicle hauling carrier?

 Dealing with a carrier company does not mean customers will pay less.
 A service costs what it costs.
-Whether that is time, equipment and effort to drive or to find and deal with customers, it all costs money.
+Whether we are talking about time, equipment and the specific job of loading, unloading and driving, or to find and deal with customers, it all costs time, effort and money.

 What is the difference between brokers and carriers?

 This is a commonly asked question when it comes to shipping any type of vehicle.
 We will not be stacking cards against neither carriers nor brokers.
-Our position is that a healthy functioning of the auto transport industry depends on both brokers and carriers.
+Our position is that a fair and efficient system depends on the professional relationship between brokers and carriers.